Saturday, 27 May 2017

 This one has been sent to me by a friend in the states.
 It appears to power up, but there is no response from the keyboard.
 Taking it apart shows it has the same fault as many ZX Spectrums do, one of the membrane tails has cracked.

 Before I can tackle that, I need to check the TV output.
 This is NSTC RF, and I do not have a suitable tuner here.
-It needs a composite video conversion anyway, so that's the first task.
+It have been asked to do a composite video conversion anyway, so that's the first task.
 What appears to be a modulator box is actually just a screening can around an area of the PCB.
 Within is an MC1374 based TV modulator circuit.
 There is also a bit of rust in there, seems to be contained within, presumably from moisture within the can.

 This makes the conversion a bit more complicated that usual.
 The typical approach on a later ZX81 is to disconnect power, input and output from the modulator and install a small buffer amplifier board.